Easter is a great time for brands to connect with their subscribers through unique Easter-based campaigns. There's scope for

 The example below from eve leverages emotions by steering the copy towards the idea of the having friends or family coming to stay over the holiday period and kitting people out with the appropriate gear/bedding for guestrooms – or makeshift ones:

 Want to maximise your email marketing open rates during Easter?
-Then download our free Enchant's Ultimate Guide to Email Marketing Subject Lines to start optimising your email marketing subject lines to get the best out of your campaigns!
+Then grab Enchant's Ultimate Guide to Email Marketing Subject Lines to start optimising your email marketing subject lines to get the best out of your campaigns.

-Enchant is a leading UK digital marketing agency.
+Enchant is the UK's leading email marketing agency.
 We offer a wide range of email marketing services, helping brands to reach their full potential with effective customer-centric strategies.
-Contact our email marketing consultants today and see how we can help you improve your campaign performance!
+Contact our email marketing consultants today and see how we can help you improve your email programme.